Equations in Burnside groups: Introduction

 \begin{theo}[see \autoref{res: lifting quotient wo roots - noetherian}] Let $\Gamma$ be a non-elementary, torsion-free, hyperbolic group.
 Let $F$ be a finitely generated free group and $\pi \colon F \onto G$ an epimorphism where no quotient of $G$ admits an essential root splitting.
 There exist a finite subset $W \subset \ker \pi$ and a critical exponent $N \in \N$ with the following property.
 Let $n \geq N$ be an odd integer and $\phi \colon F \to \Gamma / \Gamma^n$ be a morphism.
 If $W \subset \ker \phi$, then $\phi$ factors through $\pi$. \end{theo}

-\begin{rema*} In all the above statements the assumption that $\Gamma$ has no essential root splitting is crucial.
-Otherwise, we can find counter examples in the spirit of Examples~\ref{exa: first example w/ root} and \ref{exa: root source of troubles}.
+\begin{rema*} For some of the above statements (Theorems~\ref{res: no splitting - intro}, \ref{res: isom - particular - intro}, \ref{res: auto one-ended -intro}, and \ref{res: co-hopf one-ended - intro}) we illustrated with examples that it is crucial to assume that the group $\Gamma$ has no essential root splitting.
 We refer the reader to \autoref{sec: one-ended periodic groups} where we address this issue and provide more general results.
 The underlying idea is that the hypothesis that $\Gamma$ is freely indecomposable without root splitting can be replaced by asking that the periodic quotient $\Gamma/ \Gamma^n$ is freely indecomposable in $\mathfrak B_n$, see \autoref{res: no splitting - general}.
 This only works for suitable exponents though. \end{rema*}

 \paragraph{Strategy.} If $\Gamma$ is a torsion-free hyperbolic group, the set of homomorphisms ${\rm Hom}(G,\Gamma)$ has been described by Sela in terms of Makanin-Razborov diagram \cite{Sela:2009bh}.
 In our study of ${\rm Hom}(G, \Gamma / \Gamma^n)$ we borrow Sela's tools such as limit groups, actions on $\R$-trees, shortening arguments, etc. This may sound odd at first.
 Periodic groups are indeed very far from being hyperbolic: any action by isometries of a periodic group on a Gromov hyperbolic space is either elliptic or parabolic.
 The ``trick'' is to replace $\Gamma / \Gamma^n$ by some hyperbolic group approximating it.
 Let us briefly detail this idea.